dfletcher/alottazoom/README.md

       - Smaller markers (pins) that appear when zoomed past a configurable threshold.
       - Use CSS hardware tranforms instead of $.animate() when available.
-      - Automatic maxzoom that does not allow upscaling.
+      - Automatic max_zoom that does not allow upscaling.
       - Call $.alottazoom() with an object again after construction for updating multiple properties at once.
       - A command similar to "goto" that auto navigates to markers and pins